xvik/yaml-updater/README.md

 * For existing values, top comments updated from new config (if property exists in new config).
   - If new property does not contain any comment - old comment is preserved
   - In-line comments (after value) not updated (and so may be used for persistent marks)
-  - Trailing comment at the end of the file is preserved as-is (not updated)
+  - Trailing comment at the end of file preserved as-is (not updated)
-* Padding used from update file (original config could be re-formatted)
+* Paddings applied from update file (original config could be re-formatted)
   - Padding change works in both directions (reduce or enlarge)
 * Lists not merged
   - Object list items could be updated with new properties (if matched item found)
+  - Dash style for object item could change in both directions: empty dash (property on new line) or property on the same line with dash

 <table>
 <tr>